The #1 recipe!

-- Cover the container with the strainer and pour the mixture in.
+- Cover the container with the strainer and pour in the mixture.

-- Some users recommend tying up the strainer (assuming you use a cheesecloth) and squeezing it.
+- Some users recommend tying up the strainer (assuming you use the cheesecloth) and squeezing it.

 Before you decide to follow the above steps and cook with coconut oil, we have a few handy tips to consider: